-Ulysses S. Grant (1822 – 1885), Commander of the Union Army during the Civil War and later, a two-term President, was the first president to write his memoirs.
+Ulysses S. Grant (April 27, 1822 – July 23, 1885), Commander of the Union Army during the Civil War and later a two-term President, was the first president to write his memoirs.

-Grant wrote The Personal Memoirs to raise money for his family (he was a failed businessman) but wasn’t discerning about a publisher or royalties.
-Fortunately, Mark Twain stepped in and ensured his friend a much higher income.
+Grant wrote The Personal Memoirs of U. S. Grant to raise money for his family (he was a failed businessman) but wasn’t discerning about a publisher or royalties.
+Fortunately, Mark Twain stepped in and ensured his friend a much higher income.1

 These lines demonstrate other aspects of the narrative: tremendous self-awareness and empathy.

 Grant’s humanity becomes more visible when we realized that the generals he faced in the Civil War were his former classmates, even those with whom he served in the Mexican–American War.
 This professional military class, divided and thrown against each other, must have created an internal tension we cannot imagine today:

 I had also served with and known in Mexico: Lee, J.E.
 Johnston, A.S.
 Johnston, Holmes, Herbert and a number of others in the Confederate side […] The acquaintance thus formed was of immense service to me in the war of rebellion—I mean what I learned of the character of those to whom I was afterwards opposed.
 I do not pretend to say that all movements, or even many of them, were made with special reference to the characteristics of the commander against whom they were directed.
 But my appreciation of my enemies was certainly affected by this knowledge.